kubesphere/notification-manager/docs/template.md

       - name: zh-cn
         namespace: kubesphere-monitoring-system
 ```
 The `languagePack` is a list of `ConfigmapKeySelector`.
-The configmap likes this.
+The configmap is like this.

 ```yaml
 apiVersion: v1